-Today, when it comes to ensuring that your data is protected, preserved, and available when you want and need it, Imation is there.
-We are dedicated to helping people and organizations store, protect and connect their digital world.
+When it comes to ensuring that your data is protected, preserved, and available when you want and need it, Imation is there.

 1950S – 1980S – PROTECTING CORPORATE ASSETS